History of Country

 Afghanistan is a country prone to natural disasters, including earthquakes, flooding, landslides and drought.
 In 2001, the worst floods in thirty years devastated harvests and destroyed food stocks.
 In the last thirteen years, the country has experienced eight droughts which have seriously affected food production.

 Between 250,000 and 400,000 Afghans are affected by natural disasters every year.Malnutrition

 Over 34 per cent of the country’s population is food insecure.
 Around 6.7 million Afghans have little or no food, and more than half of children under five are malnourished.Poverty and poppies

 Over half of Afghanistan’s population live below the poverty line, and 60 per cent survive on less than $1 a day.
 Most people rely on agriculture to earn a living, but this has been severely disrupted by conflict and natural disasters.
 Unemployment stands at 40 per cent.

 Farmers have resorted to growing opium poppies to feed the international heroin trade.
 Afghanistan is now the world’s largest producer of opium, and an estimated one-million Afghans struggle with drug dependency.

 Islamic Relief's History

-IR has been working in Afghanistan since 1992 and set up its office in April 2001 to better respond to the conflict.
+|We have been working in Afghanistan since 1992.
+We set up our office in April 2001 to better respond to humanitarian needs arising from the conflict.

-IR was one of the few aid agencies to continue working in Afghanistan during the military incursions, and our Kabul and Kandahar offices remain open today.
+Islamic Relief was one of the few aid agencies to continue working in Afghanistan during the military incursions, and our Kabul and Kandahar offices remain open today.
 Unfortunately, chronic insecurity has forced the closure of the Kajaki office in Helmand province.